cn0047/stash/ed/t/patterns.architectural/monolith.md

 Modular monolith - subset of single process monolith, which consists of separate modules.

-Distributed Monolith - when microservices tightly bounded, and have high complexity of connections within the system.
+Distributed monolith - when microservices tightly bounded, and have high complexity of connections within the system.

 Some examples of business problems caused by monotilth: